ZooFarming/zoo-keeper-docs/pages/manual/zoorena.en.md

 ## Wagers

-After joining a clan, all wagers can be accessed by clicking on the “Wager Events'' button.
+After joining a clan, all wagers can be accessed by clicking on the “Add a wager" button.
 Every contest will have 9 types of wager events.
 An event can have several different outcomes but will only ever result in one being selected.
 Users can view all possible results and place a wager by choosing which one they believe will occur.